 “Electronic stability control” is one of the newest technologies that vehicle shoppers should look for.
 If you can afford a car with ESC, safety experts would recommend that you make the investment.

 This technology will help you stay in control of your vehicle when making an extreme maneuver.
 Many accidents happen after the driver tries to avoid an accident, overcorrects, and loses control.
 Vehicles often skid off the road, flip over, hit trees, drive into oncoming traffic or suffer other catastrophic results in these situations.

-Slippery roads are perfect conditions for oversteering, and have been the cause for many motor vehicle accidents.
+Slippery roads are perfect conditions for oversteering and have been the cause of many motor vehicle accidents.
 Additional systems can all work in concert with the vehicle’s ESC system, such as:

 All of these passenger vehicle safety systems allow for more precise control over what the individual wheels are doing, maintaining wheel speed and direction, which helps to ensure when you hit the brake pedal that, there is a decrease in speed.
 This can be done by modulating the brakes or even cutting engine power.
 It can aim to control the yaw and pitch of the vehicle, attempting to maintain the correct vertical axis

 Many, if not all, automotive manufacturers offer some form of safety technology in their vehicles in today’s world.
 However, some were more early adopters of this new vehicle safety technology.
 Some of those are:

 It’s reassuring to know that — if someone causes you to get hurt due to negligence, recklessness, or unlawful behavior — you can pursue a personal injury claim for financial restitution and justice.
 However, ESC and other safety features in cars are helping drivers avoid accidents — no matter who is at fault.
 Maybe one day, if technology gets advanced enough, personal injury claims will be obsolete, but for now, such a future fantasy is beyond our current level of technological capacity.